History

 • 1 October 1945

-The newly established Pedagogical Academy (Pädagogische Akademie) in Oldenburg, which would be renamed Pedagogical College (Pädagogische Hochschule) in 1948, is the first teacher training establishment to open its doors in any of the four occupied zones after the war.
+The newly founded Pedagogical Academy (Pädagogische Akademie) in Oldenburg (renamed the Pedagogical College Oldenburg in 1948) becomes the first teacher training institution to reopen its doors in post-war Germany.

 1959